ruckus/quickbooks-ruby/README.md

 ```

 The token must be assigned to a variable to prevent the loss of your new access token, which will void your credentials and a new set of credentials have to be acquired by authorizing the application again.
-Unauthorized (expired) access to the API will raise a `Quickbooks::AuthorizationFailure` error.
+Unauthorized (expired) access to the API will raise a `OAuth2::Error` error.

 For more information on access token expiration and refresh token expiration, please refer to the [official documentation](https://developer.intuit.com/docs/0100_quickbooks_online/0100_essentials/000500_authentication_and_authorization/connect_from_within_your_app#/Refreshing_the_access_token).